angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 wanting Sheoldred and Murktide in the main instead of SFM after the event.
 I felt Sheoldred was a powerful card that the opponent had to answer.
 Murktide would have been better than the non flyer SFM package.
-Not to mention works better with a late game doomsday.
+Not to mention works better with a late game Doomsday.

 Tournament was great experience and will be a stop for me in the future.